All Episodes

 Republicans, in other words, they can't keep winning elections just by catering to their base.

-That according to Nate Silver from 2009.
+That, according to Nate Silver from 2009, now look at it.

 Now look what's happening.

-Do you know this is all connected?
+Do you know, this is all connected.

 The angry Christmas protesters, the liberals upset by Merry Christmas and whatnot.